M-Durga-Sumanth/fashion-models/README.md

 Project Title : Fashion Models

-Problem Statement/Opportunity : Every One Good Health Could Depend Upon Quality Of Food Taken.
+Problem Statement/Opportunity : This allows the public to see how a particular fashion looks, which can help create public interest.

-Project Description : Best Food Quality Is Important To Us Every One Good Health Could Depend Upon Quality Of Food Taken.
+Project Description : Once a designer creates a garment or accessory, he will usually need some way to display the item to the public.

 Primary Azure Technology : Static Web Apps, App Service